 How Is Wine Rated?

-Have you ever heard someone describe a bottle of wine as being ‘good’?
-Good is such a relative term for wine, as ratings are based on several different factors.
 Wine ratings look at various characteristics such as color and appearance, aroma and bouquet, and overall flavor and finish.
-We’ve put together an easy-to-read guide with information on how wine is ranked using both the 100-point scale and the medal system scale.
-We’re also sharing a list of our favorite Cellar Collection award-winners!
+We’ve put together this easy-to-read guide with information on how wine is ranked using both the 100-point scale and the medal system scale.
+Read on to discover how wine scales work, plus a list of our favorite Cellar Collection award-winning wines!

 Robert Parker Wine Rating

-Robert Parker is credited for the famous 50-100 point wine scale as we know it today.
+Robert Parker is credited for developing the famous 50-100 point wine scale as we know it today.
 Parker is one of the world’s most well-known wine critics and the author of the popular ‘Wine Advocate’ monthly mailer.
-In the 1970s, he created a scale based on the American Standardized Grading Scale, which is broken down as follows.
+In the 1970s, he created points for wine based on the American Standardized Grading Scale, which is broken down as follows.

 - Classic: a great wine